Abimael10/watchtower/README.md

 ## What It Does

 Monitors ERC-20 token transfers from whale wallets (exchanges, funds, large holders) in real-time.
-Fetches live prices from CoinGecko API and sends alerts only for known valuable tokens - no false alerts from worthless meme coins.
+Fetches live prices from CoinGecko API and sends alerts only for known valuable tokens.

 ## Quick Start